Banana Chocolate Chip Muffins

 - In a medium bowl combine flour, oat flour, baking powder, baking soda, and salt.
 Using a fork mix the dry mixture so it combines evenly.
 Set aside.

 - In a large mixing bowl add the bananas and mash them using masher or a fork.
 Then add the brown sugar, eggs, and oil.
-Mix on a low-med speed until well combined.
+Mix on a low-med speed until well combined, or you can do this by hand.

-- Pour or spook the batter into the pre-greases muffin tin, or muffin liners.
+- Pour or spoon the batter into the pre-greases muffin tin, or muffin liners.

 Share the ❤️on Pinterest!